 Are children eligible to get a COVID-19 vaccine?

-Children ages 12 and older can get the Pfizer COVID-19 vaccine.
+Yes, children ages five and older can get the Pfizer COVID-19 vaccine.
+There is currently no approved vaccine for children four years and younger.

 Which COVID-19 vaccines are available for adolescents?